Why isn’t the application website open?

 What is an example of a Supplemental Document that may be uploaded?

 Use of the Supplemental Documents template is optional, and we do not anticipate that many candidates will use it.
 Please check with the National Program Office before you upload a Supplemental Document.
-Keep in mind that, besides transcripts and letters of reference, only those documents that are both uploaded to the system, and of which we have three hard copies, will be sent out to reviewers.
+Keep in mind that, besides transcripts and letters of reference, only those documents that are both uploaded to the system, and of which we have a hard copy, will be sent out to reviewers.

 What is the application deadline?

-For 2013, the deadline for submission of electronic applications is 3pm EDT on March 14.
-The deadline for postmark of hard copies and transcripts is March 15.
-THERE WILL BE NO TECHNICAL SUPPORT FOR THE WEBSITE AFTER 3PM EDT.
-We strongly suggest that you complete all sections of the application at least several hours before the deadline.
+For 2017, the deadline for submission of electronic applications is 3pm EDT on March 15.
+The deadline for postmark of hard copies is March 16.
+THERE WILL BE NO TECHNICAL SUPPORT FOR THE WEBSITE AFTER 3PM EDT ON MARCH 15th.
+We strongly suggest that you complete all sections of the application and submit it at least several hours before the deadline.

-The delay by one day in the postmark deadline gives applicants submitting an application in the final hours the chance to ensure that their paper applications are accurate and complete.
+The delay by one day in the postmark deadline gives applicants submitting an application in the final hours the chance to ensure that their paper application is accurate and complete.

 May there be multiple applicants from the same institution?